1 FRESH OUT

-7 years is a large portion of one’s life whether they live old or die young.
-People always ask me how it feels, how did I make it through it all, what was it like, was I raped lol.
-The truth of the matter and sad reality is: it’s not how people think.
-Prison shows can generally depict what life in prison is like on a daily spectrum of crazy as hell and this ain’t so bad.
-My personal experience toggled between these two extremes as I moved from facility to facility.
+I just did seven years.
+The look on peoples’ faces when I say that is priceless.
+7 years is a long part of someone’s life.
+People always ask me how it feels, how did I make it through it all, what was it like, if I was raped.
+I chuckle.
+The truth and sad reality is, it’s not how people think.
+Prison shows can generally depict what life in prison is like, but it’s somewhere between crazy as hell and this ain’t so bad.
+My personal journey oscillated between these two extremes as I moved from facility to facility.

-We view our coming home and how we’re going to do this and that in a way that is inconsistent with reality.
-We come home, and we’re lost.
+Years spent in prison alter your reality of the real world.
+Some of us plan, most of us don’t, but it really doesn’t matter.
+We plan our homecoming and how we’re going to this and that in a way inconsistent with reality.
+We come home and we’re lost.
 Everything is completely different.
-Technology has completely surpassed our tech-know-how, people are in the full swing of their lives, girls we knew before are women with kids, married and moved on.
+Technology has surpassed our tech-know-how, people are in the full swing of their lives, girls we knew before are grown, have children, are married and have moved on.
 The feeling of being so behind in life is daunting.
 As men we suffer in silence, trying to figure it all out.
-Portraying on the outside the persona that we got this and we’re going to make a way.
-The weeks fly by faster than you can count and the thrill of you just being released has worn away.
-Bills are due, baby mamas want their checks, kids need sneakers, Uncle Sam wants his taxes, jobs aren’t hiring, parole got you restricted, and hopelessness sets in.
+Portraying on the outside the persona that we’ve got this and we’re going to make a way.
+The weeks fly by faster than you can count and the novelty of your freedom has worn away.
+Life’s demands are mounting.
+Bills are due, baby mamas want their checks, kids need sneakers, Uncle Sam wants his taxes, jobs aren’t hiring, parole is restrictive, and thus, hopelessness sets in.

-Life moved forward way too fast and we did not possess the innate psychological clock to speed up.
+But so many of us return to prison anyway.
+We failed to readjust.
+Life moved way too fast and we were robbed of the innate psychological clock to speed up.
 We get left and lost in the past.
 We return home, to prison, mad we’re back again, angry at ourselves that we simply weren’t strong enough.
 That we couldn’t figure it out.
 That it didn’t go as planned.
 This becomes our life now.
 Prison, vacation to the streets to see our family and friends, then back home.
 We’ve grown accustomed to it.
 It’s our life, our way of being.